logto-io/rfcs/draft/0004-experience-api.md

 - The `verificationId` is required to identify the user with the given identifier.
 - The `userId` will be set in the interaction if the user is successfully identified.
 - Once the user is identified, the interaction status will be changed to `Identified`.
+- A social identity with a verified email can be linked to an existing user account with the same email by setting the `linkSocialIdentity` flag to `true`.

 #### Register